Moss - Incredibly Resilient

 Select the proper location for the moss garden(s)

 This is by far the most important consideration.
 Most mosses prefer a medium to fairly dense shade.
 Direct afternoon sun should be avoided.
 Full sun locations will never work for Moss Acres customers, as the moss we harvest has been growing on shady, wooded hillsides.
-Northern or eastern facing slopes in the woods are by far the best choice for growing moss.
+Northern or eastern facing slopes in the woods are by far the best choice for growing moss. (our sun-tolerant moss will work in these areas)

 Amending Soil pH

 This, with no question, is absolutely imperative if moss is to survive transplanting.
 The area must be kept moist at all times for at least the first three weeks following transplanting.
+But do not over-water.
+No standing water.